- Ebola Virus Pictures Slideshow

 What types of health care professionals treat Ebola hemorrhagic fever?

 Because Ebola infections can be rapidly spread to others and because health care workers can be easily infected by patients, the CDC and other agencies recommend that only highly trained personnel treat Ebola patients.
 This treatment involves high-level barrier techniques to protect all health care professionals (hospital care workers, nurses, doctors, lab technicians, janitors, and hospital infectious-disease-control personnel).
-Ideally, individuals diagnosed with Ebola should be treated in specific designated treatment centers and treatment monitored by the CDC.
+Unfortunately, these trained individuals and resources are often not available in the Ebola high risk areas.
+Ideally, individuals diagnosed with Ebola in the U.S. should be treated in specific designated treatment centers and treatment monitored by the CDC.
 Types of specialists who may treat Ebola-infected patients are emergency medicine specialists, infectious disease specialists, critical care doctors and nurses, pulmonologists, hematologists, hospitalists, and hospital infection-control personnel.

 What is the contagious period for the Ebola virus?